kubepreset/kubepreset/CONTRIBUTING.md

 Contributions to this project should conform to the [Developer Certificate of Origin][dco].
 See the [next section](#sign-your-work) for more details.

 The [Development](#development) section has the basic instructions to setup the development environment and running tests.
+The [KubePreset Wiki][wiki] has additional information for contributors.

 Remember, when you send pull requests: